YogeshT22/end-to-end-ci-cd-jenkins-docker/README.md

   - **Docker Compose:** Used for multi-service orchestration of the core CI/CD toolchain.
 - **CI/CD Pipeline Design:** Implemented a full, multi-stage pipeline: `Git Push` -> `Webhook` -> `Build` -> `Push to Registry` -> `Security Scan` -> `Deploy`.
 - **Container Orchestration:** Deployed and managed applications on a **Kubernetes (K3s)** cluster, using `Deployments`, `Services`, and `Ingress`.
-- **DevSecOps:** Integrated automated vulnerability scanning with **Trivy** into the pipeline, creating a "security gate" that prevents insecure images from being deployed.
 - **Observability & Monitoring:** Deployed **Prometheus** and **Grafana** using a **Helm** chart to collect and visualize real-time metrics from the Kubernetes cluster.
 - **Complex Debugging:** Systematically diagnosed and solved real-world issues across networking (Docker/WSL/Kubernetes), security (CSRF, TLS), and application configuration.
 - **Kubernetes Authentication:** Implemented a secure and professional authentication pattern by creating a dedicated **Kubernetes Service Account** for Jenkins, using its token to authenticate API requests from the CI/CD pipeline.